Recent Advances in Reinforcement Learning in Finance: The Basics of Reinforcement Learning

 \subsection{From MDP to Learning}

 When the transition dynamics $P$ and the reward function $r$ for the infinite horizon MDP problem are unknown, this MDP becomes a reinforcement learning problem, which is to find an optimal stationary policy $\pi$ (if it exists) while simultaneously learning the unknown $P$ and $r$.
 The learning of $P$ and $r$ can be either explicit or implicit, which leads to model-based and model-free RL, respectively.
 The analogous ideas hold for the finite horizon case.
 We introduce some standard RL terminology.
+A more detailed introduction to RL can be found in textbooks such as \cite{suttonbarto,powell2021reinforcement}.

 \paragraph{Agent-environment Interface.} In the RL setting, the learner or the decision-maker is called the agent.
 The physical world that the agent operates in and interacts with, comprising everything outside the agent, is called the environment.
 The agent and environment interact at each of a sequence of discrete time steps, $t =0,1,2,3,\cdots$, in the following way.
 At the beginning of each time step $t$, the agent receives some representation of the environment's state, $s_t \in \mathcal{S}$ and selects an action $a_t\in \mathcal{A}$.
 At the end of this time step, in part as a consequence of its action, the agent receives a numerical reward $r_t$ (possibly stochastic) and a new state $s_{t+1}$ from the environment.
 The tuple $(s_t,a_t,r_t,s_{t+1})$ is called a sample at time $t$ and $h_t :=\{(s_u,a_u,r_u,s_{u+1})\}_{u=0}^t$ is referred to as the history or experience up to time $t$.
 An RL algorithm is a finite sequence of well-defined policies for the agent to interact with the environment.